WHAT YOU SHOULD KNOW:

 - Wear sunglasses outside: This will help protect your eyes and decrease sensitivity to light.

-Contact your primary healthcare provider or eye specialist if:
+Contact your eye specialist if:

 - You cannot make it to your follow-up appointment.